Adanna-Iwuanyanwu/Customer-Segmentation/README.md

 2. Customer Segmentation
 3. Data Visualization
 4. Insight and Recommendation

 ## DATA CLEANING
 I used Power Query to clean and transformed the data.
 I removed some irrelevant columns that were not needed for this analysis and added the sales amount column.

+## CUSTOMER SEGMENTATION
+RFM is a method which is used to prioritize customers.
+RFM score is defined on a scale of 1 to 5.
+1 is the lowest and 5 is the highest.
+When the recency score is low, it means a customer has recently patronised the business.
+But if the Frequency and Monetary scores are low, it means a customer hardly patronises the business.
+I used the segmentation process in this https://www.putler.com/rfm-analysis/ which describes the difference between RFM scores and values.
+The percentile method was used to calculate the RFM score.

 ## DATA VISUALIZATION
 ![Customer Segmentation png](https://github.com/Adanna-Iwuanyanwu/Customer-Segmentation/assets/47563475/25a16549-0d6f-43cb-a7c1-8b3f28c1aae6)